Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Open Port](Images/28_nmap_open_port.png)

-Attempts to connect over HTTP resulted in timeouts, confirming there is no public web service exposed.
+Attempts to interact over HTTP resulted in timeouts, reinforcing that this system is not operating as a traditional web server.

 Direct interaction with port 56001 using OpenSSL confirmed the presence of a TLS service:

 - Self-signed certificate
 - Randomised common name (`Pzyzvzapjmw`)
-- Extremely long validity period (to 2090)
+- Extremely long validity period (extending to 2090)

 ![Self Signed Certificate](Images/29_self-signed-cert.png)

-This is not consistent with legitimate web infrastructure and strongly suggests a custom encrypted service.

-When combined with prior Wireshark observations (repeated TLS connections initiated by the malware) this behaviour is consistent with a command-and-control (C2) channel.

-The host appears to function as a remote endpoint for encrypted communication, likely used for tasking or data exchange.
+These characteristics are not typical of legitimate services and are consistent with deliberately configured encrypted communication channels.

+More importantly, extended Wireshark capture showed that after initial payload retrieval from 172.86.89.235, the infected system establishes and maintains a continuous TLS session with this host.

+This behaviour differs from simple beaconing or one-off requests and instead indicates sustained communication over time.

+Taken together, this strongly suggests a separation of roles within the infrastructure:

+- `172.86.89.235` acting as a staging / payload delivery server
+- `15.235.156.143` acting as a persistent command-and-control (C2) endpoint

+The use of a non-standard port, custom TLS configuration, and long-lived encrypted session indicates this host is likely responsible for ongoing tasking, control, or data exchange between the infected system and the attacker.

 ---